OmnipotentLabs/communeaisetup/README.md

 ```sh
 c root_key
 ```
 - You can start a local node if you need to.
-This could be some extra configuration depending on your system.
+There could be some extra configuration depending on your system, see below for more info.
 ```sh
 c start_local_node
 ```